vietanhduong/pause-gcp/README.md

   -p, --project string                                            the project where contain the cluster
 ```

-This command will print the privous state of the input cluster after it is paused.
+This command will print the previous state of the input cluster after it is paused.
 This state is used to recover the cluster in the unpause command.

 If the `--output-dir` is a GCS bucket (start with `gs://`), this tool will push the state file to the destination directly.